MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-release-version-history.md

 > [!NOTE]
 > A reboot is required when you install or upgrade the connector.

-* Submit request for onboarding to the Early Access Preview at [https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbR9iJt1_k-HZBpNjGBIMz6XZUNzNSRjc2UlozUDNHT1dDNzI0Q1gxWVc1Sy4u](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbR9iJt1_k-HZBpNjGBIMz6XZUNzNSRjc2UlozUDNHT1dDNzI0Q1gxWVc1Sy4u).
+* Submit request for onboarding to the Early Access Preview [here](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbR9iJt1_k-HZBpNjGBIMz6XZUNzNSRjc2UlozUDNHT1dDNzI0Q1gxWVc1Sy4u).

 Refer to the table for updated paths.